doivglser/mindevenviro-fanciful/README.md

 * serv-if-up's loop or something

-* shi3lD is not working
+* shi3lD is overwriting var $interface

   Workaround to change the user-agent while changing the MAC - addresses.